drewag/Decree/README.md

     // Requests should use this service instance by default static var shared = ExampleService()

-    // Use URLSession.shared
-    var sessionOverride: Session? { return nil }

     // All requests will be sent to their endpoint at "https://example.com" let baseURL = URL(string: "https://example.com")!

-    // Don't do any configuration of request, encoders, or decoders func configure(_ request: inout URLRequest) throws {}
-    func configure(_ encoder: inout JSONEncoder) throws {}
-    func configure(_ decoder: inout JSONDecoder) throws {}

-    // Validate that the response codes are in the 200 range func validate<E>(_ response: URLResponse, for endpoint: E) throws where E : Endpoint {
-        let statusCode = (response as?
-HTTPURLResponse)?.statusCode ?? -1
-        guard statusCode >= 200 && statusCode < 300 else {
-            throw RequestError.custom("Bad status code: \(statusCode)")
 }
-    }

-    // This will not be called because we've specified NoBasicResponse func validate<E>(_ response: NoBasicResponse, for endpoint: E) throws where E : Endpoint {}
-}
 ```

-Here we define a `WebService` called `ExampleService` with the a few properties and some extra validation.
+Here we define a `WebService` called `ExampleService` with the a few properties.

 That's all you need.
 You can then define as many endpoints as you like and use them in a clear and type safe way.